acaua/gamelib/README.md

 Front-end using **React**, **apollo-boost**, **semantic-ui** and **formik**

-This is a pet project for studying purposes developed with ☕, 🍺, ❤️, and oxford comma.
+This is a pet project for studying purposes developed with ☕, 🍺, ❤️, and Oxford comma.

 # Downloading and running instructions